 Networking is the basis for hiring and recruiting in Colombia.

-Often when a company hires an employee and the job relationship goes well, the human resources (or HR) department will encourage their employee to have their friends apply for similar jobs at the company.
+Often when a company hires an employee and the job relationship goes well, the HR department will encourage their employee to have their friends apply for similar jobs at the company.
 This approach has its advantages, as it tends to save money on recruiting costs.

 But focusing too much on established networks also has its drawbacks.
 It can limit an employer’s access to the talent available in the global job market.